KirkWest/BuySell-Backend/README.md

 This contains the functions for using bcryptjs for hashing our password and also comparing it to the saved password in the database.
 It also contains a functions to generate JWT using jsonwebtoken with an expiry date of 4hrs set.

-## src/middleware/authMiddleware.js

-In here we have the authenticateToken function, this is used to check if the user has an athentication token (JWT).
-It checks the JWT_KEY saved off in the .env file.

 ## src/routes/authRouter.js

 Contains the api endpoints for authorisation purposes, registration and logging in.